Navashakthi/Containerize-Monolithic-APP-Docker-AWS-ECR/README.md

   - docker build -t invoiceapp
   - docker run -p 5000:5000 invoiceapp

- This creates the docker build and run in the local machine.
+ This creates a docker image and runs in a docker container in local machine.

 ## Configure and Containerize the Application in AWS
 - **Step 1:** Open AWS Account with User account